Group equivariant Radon-Nikod\'ym property and its characterizations: Summary of the results

 For the convenience of the reader, we review all the implications we have proved between the various properties that we have considered throughout the text, as well as the classical counterparts, in Diagram~\ref{diagram-dentability} below.

+The reader can see from the diagram that the strongest results are obtained for $G$-Banach spaces when $G$ is compact.
+In this case, $G$-BP implies all the other $G$-properties.

+\begin{fact} We briefly explain the crossed arrows, which indicate implications that fail to hold in general, by recalling the counterexamples provided earlier. \begin{enumerate} \itemsep0.25em \item $L_1$ has, for the isometry group $G=\Iso(L_1)$, the $G$-BP by \Cref{cor:ATimpliesG-BP}.
+However, $L_1$ clearly fails the BP.
+This shows that the implication

-The reader can see from the diagram that the strongest results are obtained for $G$-Banach spaces where $G$ is compact and separable.
-In this case, $G$-BP implies all the other $G$-properties, and weak $G$-dentability is moreover equivalent with the $G$-RNP.
-Since the diagram does not make this clear, let us note that the implications from $G$-BP to weak $G$-dentability and the $G$-RNP do not hold in general.
-We state it explicitly as follows. \begin{fact} $L_1$ has, for the isometry group $G=\Iso(L_1)$, the $G$-BP by \Cref{cor:ATimpliesG-BP}, yet fails to have the $G$-RNP by \Cref{ex:L1-RNP}.
-Moreover, $L_1$ is not weakly $G$-dentable since $L_1$ is almost-transitive, by the proof of \Cref{cor:ATimpliesG-BP}, every closed bounded convex $G$-invariant subset of $L_1$ is a closed ball around $0$, which is not dentable.
-In particular, $L_1$ with $G=\Iso(L_1)$ serves as an example of a $G$-Banach space that is very weakly $G$-dentable (see \Cref{fact:L1IsVeryWeakGDentable}) but not weakly $G$-dentable. \end{fact}
+does not hold in general.
+Nevertheless, it does hold when $G$ is compact. \item Moreover, for $G=\Iso(L_1)$, the space $L_1$ fails to have the $G$-RNP by \Cref{ex:L1-RNP}.
+It is also not weakly $G$-dentable.
+Indeed, since $L_1$ is almost transitive, the proof of \Cref{cor:ATimpliesG-BP} shows that every closed, bounded, convex $G$-invariant subset of $L_1$ is a closed ball centered at $0$, which is not dentable. \item We observed in \Cref{cor:strongGdentIsStrong} that $L_p$ is not strongly $G$-dentable with respect to $G=\Iso (L_p)$, so the implication